Parks Stars is the junior version of our Park Ambassador programme.

 Plant: a seed, plant, bulb or tree There are lots of organisations who can help you when it comes to planting something you want to watch grow: https://schoolgardening.rhs.org.uk/competitions/grow-social But you can watch something grow just by keeping some seeds from fruit or veg that you have eaten the rest of, like apple seeds, pumpkins or peppers:

-Reflect: – write, photograph, draw Tell us about what you did by writing your story or write a poem, take photographs or draw us a picture.
+Reflect: – write, photograph, draw Tell us about what you did by writing a short story or a poem, take photographs or draw us a picture.

-So get out and about, stay safe and start completing your activities, when you’ve had a go at them all just send us your final reflection activity in the message box below (then click contact us) and we will send you back your certificate.
+So get out and about, stay safe and start completing your activities, when you’ve had a go at them all just send us a message that says “All done” you can use the message box below (then click contact us) and we will send you back your certificate.

 What you did?